urbancamo/urbancamo.github.io/casio-basic/doc/part-5-data-bank-function.md

 operation is deleted when the [WRITE#](commands/WRITE_HASH.md) command is executed without specifying DATA BANK data.

+---

 ## DATA BANK FUNCTION APPLICATIONS

-The data bank function can be usd to perform a variety of tasks in additio to the applications outlined in this section of the manual.
+The data bank function can be usd to perform a variety of tasks in addition to the applications outlined in this section of the manual.
 Virtually any data imaginable can be stored.